-If you're like me who enjoys DIY projects, you are sure to love calendula oil.
-Made by infusing marigold flowers, you can easily harness this oil's amazing properties right on your kitchen counter.
+Made by infusing marigold flowers, you can easily harness the amazing properties of calendula oil right on your kitchen counter.

 For people in the past, calendula oil is known as a remedy for abdominal cramps and constipation.
-In our time and our purpose of taking care of our skin, researches have found this oil to be a natural go-to for making our skin feel loved.
+In our time, research has found this oil to be a natural go-to for making our skin feel loved.

 Curious about calendula oil's properties and how you can make it for yourself?
 Read on!